Asset of Community Value

 The Asset of Community Value Register

 Richmondshire District Council maintains a register of successful nominations and unsuccessful nominations.
-To view these click on the links below:
+The current register can be viewed:

 For more information on the community right to bid process visit the My Community website.

 You can also contact the Community Right to Bid Lead Officer, Mark Robson via 01748 829100 or email firstname.lastname@example.org